Walk Indianapolis's self-guided ghost tour. 14 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You climb to the overlook in Crown Hill, one of America's largest cemeteries, holding over 200,000 graves including three Vice Presidents, a President...

-The Indianapolis ghost tour includes 14 documented haunted locations.
+The Indianapolis ghost tour includes 14 documented stops covering 66 years of documented history.

 Plan for approximately 3 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.